MethodOrMadness/GC-Mod-Guide/_pages/en_US/hardware/xenoInstall.md

 First, check out the [disassembly guide](/disassembly) before continuing!
 You need to have the RF Shield removed from the drive(looking at the PCB of the drive).

-There are two types of installs, wired and wireless.
+There are two types of installs, wired and wire-free.
 Since the xenoGC is an open-source modchip(meaning anyone can make it), it's been cloned countless times, and the specifications of the pcb might be off.
 For this reason we personally recommend a wired install.

 ## Installing

-### Wireless install
+### Wire-free install

 ![solder points](/images/xenogc/install.jpg)